dragon-realms/dr-lich/README.md

 Open up command prompt
 Navigate to your lich directory:
- - ex. cd ~/Downloads/lich
+ - ex. 'cd ~/Downloads/lich'

 Run Lich.rbw with the following options

-  - sudo ./lich.rbw --dragonrealms --frostbite
+  - 'sudo ./lich.rbw --dragonrealms --frostbite'

 Then connect to a character via Frostbite like normally.